(205) 956-9440View Rates

 It's simply home

-The GREEN HOUSE® model creates a small, intimate community for a group of 10 elders.
-A radical departure from traditional skilled nursing homes, The GREEN HOUSE® home alters size, interior design, staffing patterns, and methods of delivering skilled nursing services.
+A radical departure from traditional skilled nursing homes with long hallways and determined schedules, The Cottages alters size, interior design, staffing patterns and methods of delivering skilled nursing services.